 - non-residential, located on the ground floor and accessible between 7am & 11pm

-- hired for a period between 15 January – 15 December
+- hired for a period flexible, between 3-12 months

 - given access to discrete lockable spaces; a shared kitchen; accessible toilets; free wifi and leafy outdoor green space

 In 2019 Northern Beaches Artist Studios invited its past studio artists to exhibit their work in a large curated exhibition 'Replay: Celebrating Five Years of the Creative Space'.
 Discover more about Northern Beaches Artist Studio artists through the exhibition catalogue.

-Join this collective of local artists and become part of the creative life of the Creative Space.
+Join this collective of local artists and become part of the creative life of the Creative Space and the new Avalon Workshop.

 2020 Studio Artists